Skip to main content

 Init hook

-It is using onInit field instead of links and is triggered only once when a workflow created.
+Uses the onInit field instead of links and is triggered only once when a workflow is created.
 Usually is used to populate static states.
 Otherwise, the same as data links.

 Return hook

-It is using onReturn field instead of links and is triggered only once when a workflow is started programmatically and exited via Accept button.
+Uses the onReturn field instead of links and is triggered only once when a workflow is started programmatically and exited via the Accept button.
 Otherwise, the same as data links.